 From sustainability to social justice, consumers have greater expectations than ever.
 Sustainability is fast becoming a consumer purchasing priority for consumers.
 The Future Consumer Index found that 84% of people say sustainability is now important when making purchasing decisions, while 43% in a separate 2020 survey said they were already actively choosing brands due to their environmental values.
 Sustainability is only going to grow in importance, so working out how to decarbonize is moving from a ‘nice-to-have’ to a ‘must-have’.

 Yet many customers are also still extremely price-conscious, meaning retailers need to strike a balance and have to be laser-focused on costs.

-Throughout the Retail in 2022 report, we explore how these three forces in even more detail and how they are driving retail transformation in the coming year and offer guidance as to how retailers can seize the post-pandemic opportunity.
+Throughout The Great Retail Reset report, we explore how these three forces in even more detail and how they are driving retail transformation in the coming year and offer guidance as to how retailers can seize the post-pandemic opportunity.

-Complete the form below to download Retail in 2022.
+Complete the form below to download The Great Retail Reset.